laninsky/Making_migrate_files/README.md

 -- Option 2 makes a SNP-level migrate file from a structure file (where 0=missing data, 1=A, 2=C, 3=G, 4=T).
 This structure file should have no locus-header row or pop_ID column (i.e. just the sample names and data).

 # Suggested citation
-This code was first published in: TBD
+This code was first published in: Varanus TBD

 If you could cite the pub, and the progam as below, that would be lovely: